noradle/noradle-oracle-server/README.md

 ## Install NORADLE engine schema objects

-use sqlplus to login into the target oracle database as sysdba, then execute install.sql script file.
+use sqlplus to login into the target oracle database as sysdba,
+(note: only sys can grant execute right for sys owned packages, just DBA role cannot) then execute install.sql script file.
 Example like this:

 ```